CCI-MOC/admin-tools/centos-media/README.md

 installation media, the main use of which is to supply a custom kickstart configuration file.

-To build a custom iso, simply type:
+Both CentOS 6.5 and 7.0 are supported.
+To build a custom iso, cd into the appropriate directory and type:

     sudo make KS=/path/to/kickstart-file COPY_FILES=/path/to/files